 I use a gas grill for this recipe although a charcoal grill will work just as well.
 Some people trim off the fat before they grill, but on a low carb diet, healthy fats are your friend, so I leave them on.

-Preheat your gas grill to high.
-Grab my homemade BBQ dry rub and slather it on liberally on both sides of the steak.
+- Preheat your gas grill to high.
+Grab my homemade BBQ dry rub and slather it liberally on both sides of the steak.

-If you skip this step, the juices will flow out immediately and leave the t-bone steak a bit tough and rubbery.
+- If you skip this step, the juices will flow out immediately and leave the t-bone steak a bit tough and rubbery.
+Serve and enjoy!

 How long do I grill my t-bone steaks?